rxue/learning-dirary/books/jvm/java/ee/j2ee/head-first-servlet-and-jsp-2ed/CH06ConversationalStateSessionManagement/README.md

 > Kim wants to display the user's name each time he returns to the beer site => he sets the cookie the first time he receives the client's name, and if he gets the cookie back with a request, he knows not to ask for the name again. *And it doesn't matter if the user restarted his browser and hasn't been on the site for a week*

+Takeaway: *session cookies* vanish when the client's browser quits, but you can tell a cookie to persist on the client even after the browser shuts down

+## Using cookies with Servlet API (page 251/pdf 276)
+There is no `String getCookie(String name)` method

+new added `Cookie` needs to be added the the HTTP response through `HttpResponse.addCookie(cookie)`

 ## Listener examples

 Session counter in a *non-distributed system* as a typical use case of `HttpSessionListener`